stevenfontanella/microlens/README.md

 microlens is a lens library, just like [lens][], but smaller.
 It provides essential lenses and traversals (like `_1` and `_Just`), as well as ones which are simply nice to have (like `each`, `at`, and `ix`), and some combinators (like `failing` and `singular`), but everything else is stripped.
 As the result, microlens has no dependencies.
 However, there are also separate packages ([microlens-ghc][] and [microlens-platform][]) which provide additional instances and let you use `each` and friends with various container types.

+**If you're writing an app, you should probably use [microlens-platform][] and not microlens.** You'll get additional functions, instances, `makeLenses`, and other useful things. microlens is mostly for library writers and for toying with lenses.

+Here are the build times for all libraries in the family:

 | Package            | Build time with dependencies | Pure build time |
 | ------------------ | ----------------------------:| ---------------:|
 | microlens          |                           3s |              3s |